LatamLink/latamlink.io/docs/api.md

 EOS JS is the official javascript API for integration with EOSIO-based blockchains using [RPC API](https://developers.eos.io/eosio-nodeos/reference).

 Documentation can be found [here](https://eosio.github.io/eosjs)

-Instead or rebranding why not educate the public on this distinction ?

-Private #eosio networks rely on strong public networks, #eos would seem like the obvious choice for private chains to commit to